-Parameter Description Local IPv6 Address Gateway IPv6 address Available if the Access point or Repeater mode was selected in the Initial Configuration Wizard.
-The gateway IPv6 address which is used by the router to connect to the Internet (e.g., for synchronizing the system time with an NTP server).
-Optional.
+Parameter Description Local IPv6 Address Available if the Access point, Repeater, or Client mode was selected in the Initial Configuration Wizard.
+Gateway IPv6 address The gateway IPv6 address which is used by the router to connect to the Internet (e.g., for synchronizing the system time with an NTP server).
+Optional .
 Hostname The name of the device assigned to its IPv6 address in the local subnet.

-Parameter Description DNS IP address Available if the Access point or Repeater mode was selected in the Initial Configuration Wizard.
+Parameter Description DNS IP address Available if the Access point, Repeater, or Client mode was selected in the Initial Configuration Wizard.
 If needed, specify a DNS server IPv6 address.
 If you want to specify several DNS servers, click the ADD button, and in the line displayed, enter the IPv6 address.
-To remove the address, click the DELETE button ( in the line of the address.
+To remove the address, click the DELETE button (III) in the line of the address.
 The DNS servers specified on this page will have higher priority than the servers specified on the Advanced / DNS page.